WebAssembly/module-linking/proposals/module-linking/Binary.md

 * Modules themselves validate recursively.
 * Must have the same number of modules as the count of all local module sections.
+* Each submodule is validated with a subset of the parent's context, for example the set of types and instances the current module has defined are available for aliasing in the submodule.

 ## Subtyping